stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

 ## Jeremiah - A New Destiny Amidst Death & Destruction

-#### Declare this with a shout of joy, proclaim it, send it forth to the end of the earth: say, 'The Lord has set his people free.'
-Isaiah 48.20
+#### Lord, you have said, 'Seek my face.'
+My heart says to you, 'Your face, Lord, do I seek.'
+Do not hide your face from me.
+Psalm 27.8-9

 ---